Tuscaloosa City Schools uses Let’s Talk! to give students a voice on school policy.

 With their investigation concluded, and with AP testing deadlines looming, the school system asked the board to move quickly to amend its existing policy.
 It took less than two weeks, from the time Williams received the student’s concern to the time the board voted unanimously to amend the policy, for the change to take effect.

-Williams says the feedback that her team receives through Let’s Talk! helps them look objectively at how they communicate with students and parents.
+Williams says the feedback that school districts receive through Let’s Talk! can help them look objectively at how they communicate with students and parents.

 “We’re deeply entrenched in this work.
 Then we get this feedback.
 Sometimes it sort of awakens us, to say maybe we didn’t communicate that well.
 Or maybe we need to do this different next time,” she says.